Process Yield Measures

 The final yield for this 3-step process equals to 90%

-Throughput Yield (TPY) on the other hand is a good metric to start with for measuring process yield.
-It is the probability that a product or service unit will pass through a given process step defect-free.
-It only considers the good units that passed through a process step right the first time and error-free.
+On the other hand, Throughput Yield (TPY) serves as a robust metric for assessing process yield.
+TPY measures the probability of a product unit successfully passing through a given process step without any defects on the first attempt.
 In other words, a reworked unit that passed the process step will not be considered in the calculation of throughput yield.

-Another metric that considers the entire process flow from beginning to end is the Rolled Throughput Yield (RTY).
+Rolled Throughput Yield (RTY) is yet another robust metric that comprehensively evaluates the entire process from start to finish.
 It quantifies the cumulative effects of inefficiencies found throughout the process and provides better insight of error and rework rates.
-It is calculated by multiplying the individual throughput yield values of all process steps:
+RTY is determined by multiplying the individual throughput yield values of all process steps:

 Rolled Throughput Yield (RTY) = Throughput Yield of process step 1 * Throughput Yield of process step 2 * … * Throughput Yield of process N.